c3lang/c3docs-old/docs/attributes.md

 Sets the external (linkage) name of this declaration.

+### `@finalizer` (function)

+Make this function run at shutdown.
+See `@init` for the optional priority.
+Note that running a finalizer is a "best effort" attempt by the OS.
+During abnormal termination it is not guaranteed to run.

+The function must be a void function taking no arguments.

 ### `@if` (all declarations)

 Conditionally includes the declaration in the compilation.
 It takes a constant compile time value argument, if this value is `true` then the declaration is retained, on false it is removed.

+### `@init` (function)

+Make this function run at startup before main.
+It has an optional priority 1 - 65535, with lower being executed earlier.
+It is not recommended to use values less than 128 as they are generally reserved and using them may interfere with standard program initialization.

+The function must be a void function taking no arguments.

 ### `@inline` (fn, call)